laravel/docs/pennant.md

 }
 ```

-As you can see, we have set the following rules for our feature definition:
+As you can see, we have the following rules for our feature definition:

 - All internal team members should be using the new API.
 - Any high traffic customers should not be using the new API.